 3. Pull Onto a Ramp Jack

 Place your ramp jack behind a nearby wheel on the same side of your vehicle as the tire you need to remove.
 Then drive onto the ramp jack to lift your flat tire off the ground, making it easy to remove.
 Note: if your RV has independent suspension, you may need a higher ramp jack than you think.
-And it always helps to have a standard jack on board for back-up or secondary support, just in case.
+It always helps to have a standard jack on board for back-up or secondary support, just in case.

 4. Secure Your RV With Tire Chocks

 Place tire chocks on the opposite side of your RV from the flat tire.
 This will help ensure the RV doesn’t roll inadvertently when you’re changing your flat.
 An RV that rolls or shifts isn’t just an inconvenience, it could potentially cause grievous injury or death.
-(Not the preferred way to end a trip, clearly.)

 5. Remove Lug Nuts and Old Tire